The GNL Podcast

 • People with type 1 diabetes who drink, party or attend festivals

-• Parents of teens/young adults with T1D
+• Parents of teenagers and young adults with T1D

-• Clinicians who want pragmatic harm reduction guidance
+• Clinicians who want pragmatic harm-reduction guidance

 • Alcohol blocks liver glucose release

-• Hypos can appear late and severe
+• Hypoglycaemia can appear late and more severely than expected

 • Metabolic response varies widely between individuals